Deterministic Equations for Feedback Control of Open Quantum Systems: S.V. Deriving previous results as particular cases of the Result 1

 For $p\neq0$, we can solve the sum over $y'$ by using the Kronecker delta, and the deterministic equation becomes

-It is worth to mention that the case $p = 0$, where the signal corresponds to the actual detection, will be considered soon.
-Therefore, Eq.~\eqref{eq: deterministic equation for the low-pass filter} describes a general feedback-measurement protocol where the stochastic signal is given by Eq.~\eqref{eq: low pass filter}.
+It is worth to mention that the case $p = 0$, where the memory corresponds to the actual detection, will be considered soon.
+Therefore, Eq.~\eqref{eq: deterministic equation for the low-pass filter} describes a general feedback-measurement protocol where the stochastic memory is given by Eq.~\eqref{eq: low pass filter}.

 From now on, let us consider a sequential measurement described by the set of Kraus operators $\{K_x\}_{x \in \mathbb{R}}$, where